 Essentially, most universities have done the opposite of what they should have done.
 During a prolonged period of increasing enrollment, they haven’t kept cost growth in the less enrollment-sensitive areas below the growth in the “mission-critical” Academic-focused areas; they’ve allowed those costs to escalate at a much higher rate.

-As addressed on the Home page and About page, the substantial and continuing increase in Operational Support hasn’t just impacted educational quality and student cost.
+As addressed on the Home page and More page, the substantial and continuing increase in Operational Support hasn’t just impacted educational quality and student cost.
 It threatens the fundamental sustainability of our universities.

 Operational Support expenditure is an endemic issue, but the Efficiency Rankings show that some schools are much closer to unsustainable territory than others.